gaypunkposer/TwineYarnDemo/README.md

 # Porting a Twine story to Yarn
 This involves a few steps, and I really want to automate this process in the future.
 1. Convert your Twine story to Twee
-  This involves setting [http://www.maximumverbosity.net/twine/Entweedle]Entweedle as your Story Format
+  This involves setting [http://www.maximumverbosity.net/twine/Entweedle] Entweedle as your Story Format
 2. Copy the Twee code to a .txt file
   Once Entweedle is your Story Format, hit play.
 Copy the output from the popup window into a new .txt file.
 Pressing "Publish to File" creates an HTML document with the Twee code inside, which is not what we want.